 - To create a portrait that is personal

-You want the readers to gain a better perspective on you, one that is interesting and memorable.
-Admissions wants to know why you seek entry to the graduate program, and what contribution you will make to the field.
+You want the readers to gain a better perspective of you that is interesting and memorable.
+Admissions wants to know why you seek entry in the graduate program and the contribution you will make to the field.

 - Your motivation for seeking entry to the graduate program